 Just as with the unfiltered trend that’s been going on for a while now, customers are wanting to see photos that better relate to their real life, photos that are spontaneous and a little rough around the edges.
 Things don’t have to be perfect in these location shots; as a matter of fact, there should be a bit of grittiness in the shots, something that sets them apart from the rest.

-Instagram used to dominate with filters, but now we’re starting to see the exact opposite pop up, with more unfiltered shots that center around color.
-This trend is called Color Surge, and it’s definitely on the rise.
+Instagram> used to dominate with filters, but now we’re starting to see the exact opposite pop up, with more unfiltered shots that centre around colour.
+This trend is called Colour Surge, and it’s definitely on the rise.

 It used to be that filters really washed out the image, giving it a hazy, nostalgic, and retro feel.
-Now, however, we’re seeing more of these shots that center around showing off their color and vibrancy without having to wash anything out at all.
+Now, however, we’re seeing more of these shots that centre around showing off their colour and vibrancy without having to wash anything out at all.

 In current times, a photo is commonly taken from the photographer’s own perspective.
 We’re going to start seeing slight changes in that, from obtaining full 360-degree perspective or even attaching the camera to a drone to get unreal aerial shots.